 RSU involved in the creation of Baltic Biomaterials Centre of Excellence

 The Baltic Biomaterials Centre of Excellence (BBCE) will be established in Latvia over the next few years.
 It is intended that scientists will be able to research and develop new biomaterials at the centre, which are used in the reconstruction of bone tissue, facial, oral, and jaw surgery, orthopaedics, and other fields.
-A total of 15 million euros has been granted to the creation of the centre in a tender within the EU Research and Innovation programme Horizon 2020.
+A total of 15m euros has been granted to the creation of the centre in a tender within the EU Research and Innovation programme Horizon 2020.

-The creation of BBCE has gathered several internationally recognised research institutions and industry representatives: Riga Technical University (RTU), the Latvian Institute of Organic Synthesis (OSI), Rīga Stradiņš University (RSU), the RSU Institute of Stomatology, AO Research Institute Davos (Switzerland) and Friedrich Alexander University of Elrangen-Nuremberg Institute of Biomaterials in Germany.
+The creation of BBCE has gathered several internationally recognised research institutions and industry representatives: Riga Technical University (RTU), the Latvian Institute of Organic Synthesis (LIOS), Rīga Stradiņš University (RSU), the RSU Institute of Stomatology, AO Research Institute Davos (Switzerland) and Friedrich Alexander University of Elrangen-Nuremberg Institute of Biomaterials in Germany.

 On 24 September 2019, in Brussels, BBCE Coordinator and RTU Professor Jānis Ločs signed the agreement on the creation of the centre.
 Photo courtesy of RTU

 The project involves joining the greatest strategic scientific competences of its partners by creating an excellence centre for diverse biomaterial research, emphasising materials for bone tissue regeneration.
 It is expected that the knowledge originating from BBCE will have high technology transfer potential and will advance the formation of an innovative field in Latvia.
 It is planned that the centre will encourage the development of the medical technology and biomaterial research fields in Latvia, ensuring a full product development cycle from the laboratory to the clinic.